NicolasatHertie/FinalProject/README.md

 Our research is organized according to the following structure:

-1. Executive Summary
+1. Introduction
-2. Introduction
+2. Aim, Research Question and Hypotheses
-3. Aim, Research Question and Hypotheses
+3. Literature Review
-4. Literature Review
+4. Data Sources
-5. Data Sources
+5. Methodology and Data Analysis
-6. Methodology and Data Analysis
+6. Data Gathering and Cleaning
-7. Data Gathering and Cleaning
+7. Descriptive Statistics
-8. Descriptive Statistics
+8. Case Studies (Botswana, Lesotho, Uganda, Malawi)
 9. Inferential Statistics
-10. Conclusions
+10. Findings
-11. Limitations
+11. Conclusions and Policy Recommendations
-12. Appendix
+12. Limitations
-13. Bibliography
+13. Appendix

 # Task for the assignment